If you’re an extroverted introvert, you don’t have the energy to maintain a large social network, but you do find

-You can make small talk when it’s expected of you, like at your child’s parent-teacher conference or when meeting a new coworker.
+You’re good at making small talk when necessary, like at your child’s parent-teacher conference or when meeting a new coworker.
 You also know that small talk can lead to deeper, more authentic conversation.
-People tend to feel comfortable around you, because you read others well, and you also have a knack for getting others talking and opening up about themselves.
-When you’re out with friends, you might be the person in the group who makes sure that everyone’s having a good time.
-However, most people don’t realize how “in your head” you really are.
-Although you appear social and lighthearted, your mind is always running behind the scenes.
+People tend to feel comfortable around you because you’re good at reading others and have a talent for encouraging them to talk and open up about themselves.
+When out with friends, you find yourself making sure that everyone is having a good time.

-5. When you feel rested and recharged, you reach out to others.
+5. When you feel rested and recharged, you’re the one who reaches out to others.

-You’re often the one who organizes social events for others.
-Playing the host is ideal for the extroverted introvert because it allows you to spend time with people — but on your own terms.
-However, when you run out of energy, you’re out, and like a true introvert, all you want to do is hibernate at home.
+You often find yourself organizing social events.
+Playing the host is ideal for an extroverted introvert, because it allows you to socialize on your own terms.
+However, once your energy is depleted, you’re done.
+Much like a true introvert, all you crave is to hibernate at home.

 6. You need time to warm up in social situations.

-Your first impression often belies your real personality.
-At first, you come across as quiet and reserved.
-But once you feel comfortable around the person, you have no trouble chatting.
-No, you won’t spill your entire life story or divulge your insecurities to someone you’ve just met, but you will reveal intimate details once trust has built up.
-The better someone gets to know you, the more “extroverted” you seem.
+Sometimes your initial impression masks your true personality.
+At first, you might appear quiet and reserved.
+However, once you feel comfortable around someone, you have no trouble chatting.
+No, you probably won’t divulge your entire life story or deepest insecurities to a new acquaintance, but you will gradually reveal more details as trust develops.
+The better someone gets to know you, the more extroverted you seem to become.